Several people have asked me about them. So here a compilation of all the gadgets (& accessories) I bring to our outings and additional options.

 Phone cases

 As mentioned, my mobile is my main camera and GPS device.
-Currently Samsung s10e which is by itself IP68 dust/water resistant (up to 1.5m for 30 mins).
+Currently, Samsung s10e which is by itself IP68 dust/water resistant (up to 1.5m for 30 mins).
 Nevertheless, I would not use it without further protection in, at least, the sea.
 For that I have been using for years Ghostek cases.
 My old Samsung s7 is still inside a Ghostek Atomic 2.0 case.
-Almost all coasteering pics prior to Apr2020 on this web were taken with it and I still use it as a backup phone/camera.
+Almost all coasteering pics before April 2020 on this web were taken with it and I still use it as a backup phone/camera.
 Later they started producing specific water activity-related models.
 I bought a Ghostek Nautical for Summer’s Samsung s9 which she used for example in East Dam and other coasteering routes.
 It never leaked.

 My first Nautical for the s10e was not as good.
 The main problem is the location of the fingerprint reader in the phone itself.
 It is on the side which makes the closure up there weaker.